issp-center-dev/DCore/doc/tutorial/cthyb/alps_cthyb.rst

    **This parameter affects the statistical error and run time.**
    **In most cases, this is the only one parameter you have to specify.**

-   Total simulation time (in units of second) including thermalizatin process.
+   Total simulation time (in units of second) including thermalization process.
-   Please run longer to reduce statistical noize.
+   Please run longer to reduce statistical noise.

  * ``thermalization_time{int}``